 We added a new Turbo mode for our 🤖 /document/thumbs Robot.
 It emits page thumbnails as soon as they are ready instead of batching them at the end, so downstream Steps can start work earlier.
-This can reduce end-to-end time for multi‑page PDFs by up to 10x, depending on your workflow.
+This can reduce end-to-end time for multi‑page PDFs by up to ten times, depending on your workflow.

 What is Turbo Mode?